ShivendraTiwari11/delta-dem/README.md

 # delta-dem
-This is a demo for git project
+This is a demo for git project.